TheWillMundy/PythonBlackjack/README.md

 Finally, there will be a prompt to play again or not.
 To play again, type "yes".
 Otherwise, type "no" or press return.

 # Design Decisions
 The `main.py` file contains the main game logic, handling the main flow of the game as well as any edge flows that might arise (ex: when the player receives aces, or the player types in a character other than the accepted responses for an input).
 The `main.py` file uses three files, `card.py`, `deck.py`, and `player.py` to modularize its structure.
+It also employs several helper methods to break down the game into its component sections for clarity.

 The `card.py` file contains a `CardClass` which the `deck.py` file uses to instantiate new cards in the deck object's `create_deck` method.
 Each card has a suit, numeric value, and "name", where the name allows for face cards and aces to be identified.
 Additionally, the card class has two helper methods to handle the ace edge case (one to check whether the card is an ace, the other to toggle the value between 1 and 11 depending on the user's choice).
 All cards that are aces have an initial value of 1.
 Cards also have a `to_string` method which prints their name and suit.